yandex-cloud/docs/en/ydb/quickstart.md

 ## Create a database {#create-db}

-You can create a DB in the Serverless configuration or with dedicated servers.
+You can create a DB in a Serverless configuration or with dedicated servers.
 For more information about differences in configurations, see [Serverless and Dedicated modes](concepts/serverless-and-dedicated.md).
-You can't change the DB type once you have created it.
+You can't change the DB type once you create it.

 {% note info %}